@ARDISFOXXART

 REVISIONS

 During the sketch stage, there is no limit to the number of allowed revisions/changes to the character’s appearance.
+I send through wips and communicate during drawing to ensure the sketch direction matches the brief.
 Once I have started painting the piece, revisions to the character’s appearance or equipment do take me additional time beyond the scope of the commission cost, and this may be billed separately if it adds considerable time to the job.

 FAQ